louislarry/terraform-aws-spa/README.md

 ### Lambda@Edge Features

 - Return correct `stellar.toml` headers
-- Return everyting in '/assets' as is
+- Return everything in '/assets' as is
 - Request for uri without extension gets redirected to `/index.html`
 - Redirect errors (4xx and 5xx) to `/index.html`
-- Easter egg

 ## FAQ